 “The core of Roy’s study is devoted to the nature and grounds of economics as knowledge; it examines the basic intellectual roots of economics.
 It is cogent and, what is exceedingly rare these days, it is refreshingly lucid….
 Roy’s book is in several important respects an original contribution, the most important being his treatment of the philosophical foundations of economics as knowledge.
 He is all too modest in assessing the importance of his contribution.”
 Theodore W. Schultz, 1983

-“This is a very ambitious work directed at the foundations of normative judgements in economics.
+“(This) is a very ambitious work directed at the foundations of normative judgements in economics.
 The author arrives at some conclusions very closely matching those I arrived at some years ago.
-It is clear, however, that Dr. Roy arrived at his conclusions completely independently….
-Dr. Roy reveals a clear understanding of the methodological positivism that invaded economic policy analysis in the thirties and still dominates the literature of economics….
-Following Renford Bambrough, he arrives at a position equivalent to that of the American pragmatists, especially Dewey, who insist that the problematic situation provides the starting point for the analysis of a problem even though there are no ultimate starting points.
-The methodological implication is the support of inquiry as fundamental, avoiding both scepticism and dogmatism.”Sidney Stuart Alexander, 1985
+It is clear, however, that Dr. Roy arrived at his conclusions completely independently.
+That is all the more piquant to me in that the philosophical underpinning of his work is the development of philosophy in England from the later Wittgenstein, while mine derives principally from earlier work in the United States by the pragmatists… Dr. Roy reveals a clear understanding of the methodological positivism that invaded economic policy analysis in the thirties and still dominates the literature of economics….
+Following Renford Bambrough….he arrives at a position equivalent to that of the American pragmatists, especially Dewey, who insist that the problematic situation provides the starting point for the analysis of a problem even though there are no ultimate starting points.
+The methodological implication is the support of inquiry as fundamental, avoiding both scepticism and dogmatism.
+Roy develops his position with a great deal of attention to the ramifications of the problem both in philosophy and in economics.
+While his treatment of economic questions is ‘from the top down’ so to speak, it reveals a strong command of conventional economic analysis.
+He writes very well and thinks very clearly.
+He is certainly not afraid to tackle the big questions.
+His book reveals a keen mind, ready to pay almost undue respect to his forerunners, but anxious also to achieve originality….”Sidney Stuart Alexander, 1985

 “A work altogether well written and admirably clear.”
 Renford Bambrough, 1985